So you noticed that a colleague at work had been acting rather oddly the past week.

 - witnesses to such incidents

-Follow procedures outlined in workplace drug policy
+Follow procedures outlined in your workplace drug policy

 Before making any kind of move, make sure that your company has undertaken drug safety policy development.
 You must have a clearly-worded drug policy in place.
 If the company has such a policy, follow the procedures outlined in it when it comes to reporting transgressors.